soundwanders/timbuktu/README.md

 ## Future Fixes & Updates
   - **The full-stack version of this project is still in development**
   - Add a tab to each table column to Sort library alphabetically depending on user choice (sorted by title, author, etc).
-  - Realtime database needs to be fixed:
+  - Realtime database needs to be completed ...
     - Supposed to load the relevant data when logging in as an authenticated user, but it is currently not functional.
       - Firebase saves arrays as objects so array [a, b, c] would be {0: a, 1: b, 2: c}
-      - Look into saving and retrieving a snapshot of the user's data.
-    - Instead of default data loaded from a Javascript object, must load the data from Firebase database
+    - Instead of default data loaded from a Javascript object, must display the data from the database
-      - May have to remove the default data array and replace it with user's saved data.
-    - Instead of a save/load data button, make realtime database that updates automatically
-    - Straighten out the permissions for CRUD operations to be carried out for all authenticated users
+    - Straighten out granting permission for all authenticated users to be granted read/write privileges

 <a href = "http://getskeleton.com">Skeleton CSS framework</a>
 <a href = "https://github.com/necolas/normalize.css/">Normalize CSS</a>